-- AO1 Demonstrate knowledge of locations, places, processes, environments and different scales. - AO2 Demonstrate geographical understanding of: - Concepts and how they are used in relation to places, environments and processes - o The inter-relationships between places, environments and processes. - AO3 Apply knowledge and understanding to interpret, analyse and evaluate geographical information and issues and to make judgements. - AO4 Select, adapt and use a variety of skills and techniques to investigate geographical concepts.
+- AO1 Demonstrate knowledge of locations, places, processes, environments and different scales. - AO2 Demonstrate geographical understanding of: - o Concepts and how they are used in relation to places, environments and processes - o The inter-relationships between places, environments and processes. - AO3 Apply knowledge and understanding to interpret, analyse and evaluate geographical information and issues and to make judgements. - AO4 Select, adapt and use a variety of skills and techniques to investigate geographical concepts.

-Autumn term 2023 Component one: Topic 1 - The Changing Landscapes of the UK

-A recap of the distribution and characteristics of the UK's

-changing landscapes and geology.

-A detailed study of:

-Topic one: Coastal landscapes and processes

-Topic two: River landscapes and processes.

-This topic will be tested with a full past paper question (total = 30

-marks)

-Component two: Topic 4 - Changing Cities

-This topic covers:

-- Global urban processes and trends - A detailed case study of a UK major city (we study Cardiff which supports the fieldwork undertaken in year 11) - A detailed case study of a city in an emerging country (we study Sao Paulo in Brazil)

-This topic will be tested with a full past paper question (total = 30 marks)
+Autumn term 2025 Component one: Topic 1 - The Changing Landscapes of the UK A recap of the distribution and characteristics of the UK's changing landscapes and geology.
+A detailed study of: Topic one: Coastal landscapes and processes Topic two: River landscapes and processes.
+This topic will be tested with a full past paper question (total = 30 marks) Spring term 2026 Component two: Topic 4 - Changing Cities This topic covers: Global urban processes and trends A detailed case study of a UK major city (we study Cardiff which supports the fieldwork undertaken in year 10) A detailed case study of a city in an emerging country (we study Sao Paulo in Brazil) This topic will be tested with a full past paper question (total = 30 marks) March 2025 - 3 day/2 night residential to Margam Discovery 30 marks)

-Component two: Topic 5 - Global Development

-This topic covers:

-- The causes and consequences of uneven global development - Uneven development within individual countries; core and periphery - A detailed case study of a developing country (Tanzania) in terms of its context, geopolitics, challenges and progress.
+fieldwork requirements of the specification.
+Summer term 2026 fieldwork requirements of the specification.Component two: Topic 5 - Global DevelopmentThis topic covers:• The causes and consequences of uneven global development• Uneven development within individual countries; core and periphery• A detailed case study of a developing country (Tanzania) in terms of its context, geopolitics,